 The school aims to cultivate pupils' interest in Chinese Language and further develop their listening, speaking, reading and writing skills through various platforms.

 Programmes are organised to engage pupils and support learning.
 These programmes include the Mother Tongue Language Fortnight programmes, language and cultural camps, overseas immersion trip, enrichment classes and Chinese theatre exposure programme.

-The Mother Tongue Reading Fiesta is organised to promote reading of Mother Tongue storybooks amongst pupils, as well as to increase their confidence in using their own Mother Tongue.
+The Mother Tongue Reading Fiesta is organised to promote reading of Mother Tongue storybooks.

 Interactive activities were organised during MT Reading Fiesta.
 An exhibition of pupils' work was set up and pupils could redeem prizes based on the number of starts accumulated in their reading booklets.

 SMPS ushered in year of the pig with a series of exciting activities.
 We started the celebrations with an exhilarating concert.
 This year, we invited elderly from Thye Hua Kwan Nursing Home (Hougang) to join our school for the concert.
 The concert featured wonderful performances from our performing arts CCA (Harmonica, Chinese Dance and International Dance).
 After the concert, we carried out engaging classroom activities to help pupils learn more about Chinese New Year and Chinese culture.